- How to stream WWE’s Clash of Champions 2019 Saturday 8:00 PM

-Netflix unleashed a lot of new movies and series on its audience in 2018, and 2019 promises to be deliver even more, with the streaming service set to release new seasons of shows like Stranger Things and 13 Reasons Why, as well as anticipated reboots (The Dark Crystal prequel), series (Ava DuVernay’s The Central Park Five), and standup specials (Billy Eichner, Wanda Sykes).
+Netflix unleashed a lot of new movies and series on its audience in 2018, and 2019 promises to be deliver even more, with the streaming service set to release new seasons of shows like Stranger Things and 13 Reasons Why, as well as anticipated reboots (The Dark Crystal prequel), series (Ava DuVernay’s When They See Us), and standup specials (Billy Eichner, Wanda Sykes).
 We can only hope that Netflix new releases in 2019 are even better.
-Here’s what we know about the new releases on Netflix in 2019 so far.
+Here’s what we know about the Netflix release dates in 2019 so far.

 Netflix release dates 2019: The best new movies and series